-- 1. Provide a range of language and easy to read options where practical on your website and mobile apps.
-When it is not practical to do so to clearly indicate how a customer can obtain translation services or obtain information in a format suitable for them (e.g. large text, MP3 etc). - 2.
+- 1. Provide a range of languages and easy-to-read options on your website and mobile app.
+Where this is impractical, clearly indicate how a customer can obtain translation services or obtain information in a format that is suitable for them (e.g. large text, audio files, etc). - 2.
 Use inbound text messaging to communicate with hearing impaired customers. - 3.
 Provide full mediated access to your website via the council's contact centres and face-to-face centres. - 4.
-Obtain and maintain the WCAG 2.0 level AA rating for accessibility by all to your website. - 5.
-Carry out an equality impact assessment of the channel mix and regularly consult with disability advocacy groups and make reasonable adjustments to the channels as needed.
+Maintain a WCAG 2.0 AA rating for accessibility on your website. - 5.
+Carry out an equality impact assessment for your channels, and regularly consult with disability advocacy groups to make reasonable adjustments to your channels as needed.